ClojureBridge/curriculum/outline/setup.md

 * Java, a "virtual machine" that Clojure runs atop of
 * Leiningen, a tool for running Clojure programs
-* Light Table, an editor for Clojure and other programming languages
+* Nightcode, an editor for Clojure and other programming languages
 * Git, a program for managing your program's code

 ## Instructions by operating system